Fire and rescue services

 If you enter the country or remain despite our advice:

-There's a very high threat of kidnapping throughout Yemen.
+There's a very high threat of kidnapping throughout Yemen, including in urban and rural areas.

 Terrorists in Yemen have kidnapped locals and foreigners in recent years, including UN staff, aid workers and journalists.
-Some foreign hostages have been killed, and some may have been sold to terrorist groups, including Al Qaeda and Daesh (ISIS).
+Some foreign hostages have been killed, and some may have been sold to terrorist groups, including Al Qaeda in the Arabia Peninsula (AQAP) and Daesh (ISIS).

 Terrorist groups, tribal groups and criminal gangs kidnap foreigners, including Australians.
 Tribal groups and gangs sell victims to terrorist groups.